Red triangle with

 Pitt County Alumnae Chapter of Delta Sigma Theta Sorority, inc.

-Serving the greater Pitt County area including the Greenville, North Carolina community through sisterhood, scholarship, service, and social action.
+Serving the greater Pitt County area community through sisterhood, scholarship, service, and social action.

 Quick Links